gi097/json_parser/README.md

 ```dart
 DataClass instance = JsonParser.parseJson<DataClass>(json);
 ```

+Note that you **MUST** specify a type when calling the parse method.

 If all goes well, `instance` will automatically contain all your values specified in the JSON.